 The ECU software has to be constantly and in short cycles further developed in order to resolve errors and implement modifications.
-But how should updates be done for vehicles that have already been delivered to clients?
-Bringing the vehicle to the dealer is the most common method today, but this method is obsolete.
-Methods that use wireless networks such as WLAN or mobile communications when running updates are more modern.
+It is important to use modern methods that use wireless interfaces such as WLAN or mobile communications.

 With classic over-the-air (OTA), only settings for individual services, such as the next destination are transmitted to the navigation system.
 The method, Firmware Over-the-Air (FOTA), has higher requirements.
 This involves the installation of the most recent software onto the ECU.
 In the case of (F)OTA, new aspects must sometimes also be considered.
 These include among others the effective signing of updates, as well as user authentication.
 It is essential that the attack surface is considerably reduced.

 Gain expert knowledge and eliminate specific security loopholes!

 In this seminar you will learn, in a practice-oriented manner, what you can do to ensure the protection of your software against unauthorized access by third parties during transmission.

 3rd-4th of March 2022, Frankfurt on the Main

 Engineer Juergen Belz, the Managing Director of PROMETO GmbH, Paderborn